HomeOnMars/projektoOmnijo/OmniCentro/Historio.md

 Not to mention that
 the local farmers there are famous for not willing to give up their lands.
-The only easily capitalizable thing there is the several good spots for building dams[^Historio-OC-barajxo]- but hey, who would ever want a dam / dams this close to the city??
+The only easily capitalizable thing there is the several good spots for building dams[^Historio-OC-barajxo]— but hey, who would ever want a dam / dams this close to the city??
 What if they break??